Improving Clean Accuracy via a Tangent-Space Perspective on Adversarial Training: Experiments

 \section{Experiments}

-In this section, we first demonstrate the superiority of our proposed training technique TART through a simulated experiment using a transformed hemisphere dataset.
-In addition, we evaluate the performance of TART on CIFAR-10 and illustrate that TART can be effectively combined with various other adversarial training methods.
+In this section, we present a series of experiments to validate the effectiveness of our proposed method, TART.
+We begin with a simulated experiment on a transformed hemisphere dataset, which serves to illustrate and validate our core theoretical insights.
+We then evaluate TART on the CIFAR-10 dataset, demonstrating that it not only improves clean accuracy but can also be effectively combined with existing adversarial training methods.
+Finally, we evaluate TART on the Tiny ImageNet dataset to assess its ability to generalize to more challenging and large-scale settings.